TheMarlboroMan/kana_dictation/README.md

 - Choose from hiragana or katakana sillabaries to practice.
 - Choose from 1 or 20 sillables to practice at once.
+- Allow for user selected sillable groups (ie. practice only the vowels and the "K" group).
 - Configurable kana database via json-like files, in case I forgot to put some in.
 - Quick and to the point.
 Entirely controlled via keyboard (because mouse pointing is slooooow).